 - File a new Form I-131, Application for Travel Document, and pay the required fee (or request a fee waiver);

 - Check box 1.f. in Part 2 of the form;

 - Write “FWVP re-parole” across the top of the application;

-- Include a new Form I-134, Affidavit of Support, and any evidence to support re-parole, including an explanation and supporting documents demonstrating why you need an additional authorized parole period; and
+- Include a new Form I-134, Declaration of Financial Support, and any evidence to support re-parole, including an explanation and supporting documents demonstrating why you need an additional authorized parole period; and

 - Mail your request to the address listed in the “Re-Parole” section on the Humanitarian Parole webpage.